Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 Pros

-• Unlike some other training methods (such as choke chains), electric collars don’t put pressure on the dog’s trachea.
-This reduces the risk of irritation or injury.
+• Unlike other training methods (such as choke chains), electric collars don’t pressure the dog’s trachea, reducing the risk of irritation or injury.

-• Electric collars can be effective in controlling dogs that pull on the leash during walks.
+• Electric collars can effectively control dogs that pull on the leash during walks.
 The mild stimulation helps discourage pulling behavior.

 • Electric collars are relatively affordable and easy to use.
 They provide a practical solution for training at a distance.